-- what it is: according to the Young Writers Program, NaNoWriMo is “a fun, seat-of-your-pants writing event where the challenge is to complete an entire novel in just 30 days.
+According to the Young Writers Program, NaNoWriMo is “a fun, seat-of-your-pants writing event where the challenge is to complete an entire novel in just 30 days.
 For one month, you get to lock away your inner editor, let your imagination take over, and just create!”
 According to me, 8th grade English teacher, NaNoWriMo is the best writing project I have ever seen my students tackle, and it includes writing process, community, strategies, revision, and publishing.
 So how does NaNoWriMo turn students into enthusiastic writers?

-- challenge: we know that challenging our students to aim high can motivate and inspire them, but who would think challenging them to write a novel in a month wouldn’t just terrify them?
+We know that challenging our students to aim high can motivate and inspire them, but who would think challenging them to write a novel in a month wouldn’t just terrify them?
 I don’t think my typical student dreams of writing a novel, but here’s what I discovered: given a meaningful challenge, plus resources, support and lots of time to write, students will write with enthusiasm.

-- student ownership: my students do their best writing when they own the genre, topic and final product.
+My students do their best writing when they own the genre, topic and final product.
 With NaNoWriMo, students write the stories of their choice.
 Often they mimic the books that they love to read: dystopian worlds, wizard fantasies, historical fiction, teen romance, zombie gore.
 With guidance, they choose a challenging yet attainable word goal, allowing each student to be successful while tackling a significant piece of writing.
 I have spent many years devising clever projects to motivate my students to write, but for the first time in my career students came to class begging, “Can we please start writing now?”

-- online support: my students join the online NaNoWriMo writing community, where they create their own author page, upload a book cover they have designed themselves, share their book’s title, genre, summary and an excerpt, connect with other young writers, compete in “word wars,” track their daily progress towards their goals, and read tips from published authors.
+My students join the online NaNoWriMo writing community, where they create their own author page, upload a book cover they have designed themselves, share their book’s title, genre, summary and an excerpt, connect with other young writers, compete in “word wars,” track their daily progress towards their goals, and read tips from published authors.
 As they encounter the inevitable writer’s block, they learn to jump to the writing community for productive distractions and genuine writing help.
 Bonus: the online NaNo community serves as a perfect avenue for teaching (and practicing) digital citizenship.

-- sharing one great line on a class bulletin board
+- Sharing one great line on a class bulletin board

-- posting a proud excerpt on the NaNoWriMo site
+- Posting a proud excerpt on the NaNoWriMo site

-- exchanging excerpts in a shared Google Doc
+- Exchanging excerpts in a shared Google Doc

 - Author’s Chair at the end of class: reading aloud from our works-in-progress

-- sharing our work with the community: our local bookstore hosts Author Nights for students who want to read aloud from their completed novels
+- Sharing our work with the community: our local bookstore hosts Author Nights for students who want to read aloud from their completed novels

-- Common Core aligned: while “Common Core aligned” doesn’t really make my heart sing, the reality is that most of us must use curriculum that meets certain standards.
+While “Common Core aligned” doesn’t really make my heart sing, the reality is that most of us must use curriculum that meets certain standards.
 Fortunately, the folks at the Young Writers Program provide detailed documentation of how NaNoWriMo does align with Common Core Standards, so if your boss, school board, community members or parents question the value of “30 days of literary abandon,” you’ve got back-up.

 I’m certain that the best way to build our students’ self-esteem is to give them opportunities to struggle, work through difficulties, and find their own voices in the process.
 My students validated this in their enthusiastic responses to the NaNoWriMo project.
 My favorite comes from Jessie, a girl who had been labeled below grade level in her reading and writing skills, and who was not successfully engaged in her own education: “I just think this whole thing about writing a novel is really cool.
 It made me think that a lot of things could be possible in the world.
 I mean I am thirteen years old and I just wrote my own dang novel!
 How cool is that?
 I think it is honestly amazing.
 I loved the writing time and I wish it wasn't over!”